jmtrafny/hpmor/novella/development/CHARACTER_PROFILES.md

 - Wears simple robes—deliberately unremarkable

 **Note**: Possesses the Philosopher's Stone ("imposition of permanency"), which grants effective immortality.
 This is how he's survived centuries.
 The Stone is mentioned obliquely, never directly—"a very old thing indeed" in his possession.

+### Key Artifacts

+**Excalibur: The Sword of Borrowed Certainty**
+- Merlin placed Excalibur in the stone because a prophecy demanded it
+- The sword grants its wielder strategic/tactical certainties—knowledge without source
+- Merlin doesn't know WHY prophecy demanded this (resents being prophecy-bound)
+- He didn't realize the sword would teach Arthur to trust him
+- Prophecy worked through Merlin even as he resented it
+- His resentment of prophecy eventually drives him to create the Hall of Prophecy—an attempt to understand, contain, and control prophetic magic
+- Parallel to Dumbledore's prophecy-bound manipulation of Harry in HPMOR

+**Merlin's Hat: The Memory Repository** (Future Sorting Hat)
+- A battered, ancient hat that serves as external memory storage
+- Must be WORN to access (direct mind-to-mind contact required)
+- Two-way transfer: stores wearer's memories, shares stored memories with wearer
+- Contains centuries of accumulated lore: spells, history, languages, names of the dead
+- A loophole in the Interdict—powerful magic can't be written but CAN be transmitted mind-to-mind
+- The hat develops something like personality from absorbed thoughts
+- Eventually repurposed by Hogwarts founders as the Sorting Hat
+- Shows Merlin's relationship with memory, knowledge, and loneliness

 ### HPMOR vs. Canon Divergences